Skip to Main Content

 Charmaine Williams appointed Dean of the Factor-Inwentash Faculty of Social Work

-Charmaine Williams — an accomplished leader and community engaged researcher with a deep commitment to student success — has been appointed the new Dean of the Factor-Inwentash Faculty of Social Work for a five-year term starting January 1, 2023.
+Charmaine Williams — an accomplished leader and community engaged researcher with a deep commitment to student success — was appointed Dean of the Factor-Inwentash Faculty of Social Work for a five-year term starting January 1, 2023.

 Williams brings a wealth of experience and expertise to the position, including multiple leadership roles at the University of Toronto focused on strengthening student programs and experiences, and a body of research that bridges practice and access, with a focus on equity.
 Now as the dean of Canada’s top-ranked social work school, she is well positioned to promote the Faculty’s potential to address global issues that are at the core of societal health and at the heart of the University’s Defy Gravity goals.